|Amsa-dong Prehistoric Settlement Site (서울 암사동 유적)|

 |Adults (age 19-64) - Individual 500 won / Group 400 won

-※ Free admission: visitors aged under 6 or over 65, disabled visitors, and for all visitors during the festival period.
+* Free admission: visitors aged under 6 / over 65, visitors with disabilities, during festival periods

 |Exhibition Hall No. 1, No. 2, Restoration dwellings|